Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Discussion of Limitations

 \section{Discussion of Limitations}

 In this section, we qualitatively discuss the limitations imposed by the idealized setup used for this work.
-This discussion is not integral to the understanding of the body of this work.
+Specifically, we focus on limitations not extensively covered in the body of this work.
+This discussion is not integral to the understanding of the primary results of this work.

 Due to the idealized ``tallbox'' setup, we do not capture the effects of global galactic structure like shear or spiral arms.
 These can affect the statistical star formation properties \citep[e.g.,][]{kim_three-phase_2017}, lower the maximum mass for molecular clouds \citep[e.g.,][]{toomre_gravitational_1964, reina-campos_unified_2017}, and provide additional environments to study star clusters within a single galaxy \citep[e.g.,][]{messa_young_2018, grudic_great_2023}.
 Additionally, the tallbox setup limits the maximum gas mass available for molecular cloud formation.
 This could artificially limit the maximum cluster mass in our simulations to a mass lower than what would be expected for the solar neighborhood.
 Other geometric limitations of the tallbox setup are discussed in \sttf.